himadri553/Operating-Systems/OS Project/README.md

 *to be updated*

 # Project Description
-Using a Raspberry Pi Pico running Zephyr 4.2, this project will show how a RTOS (Real time OS) behaves under various types of loads.
+Using a Raspberry Pi Pico running the RTOS (Real time OS) Zephyr 4.2, this project will show how a RTOS behaves under various types of loads.
 We will also analyze metrics to illistrate its behavior and explain what is going on.
 Everything will be controlled by a live USB serial shell.

 ## Loads the OS will run (and slef report metrics using shared metrics helper functions)
 Computation Heavy Load: